barriosjorge/gmt_docs/src/swcs_introduction.rst

   * Facilitate collaboration with the parties involved in the development of the different subsystems.

-The principles and guidelines require in practice that all the software and hardware, together and individually, possess the following qualities by adhering to proven industry practices[3]: correctness, robustness, extensibility, reusability, compatibility, efficiency, portability, ease of use, verifiability, integrity, and reparability.
+The principles and guidelines imply that all the software and hardware, together and individually, possess the following qualities that are standard industry practices[3]: correctness, robustness, extensibility, reusability, compatibility, efficiency, portability, ease of use, verifiability, integrity, and reparability.